St Joseph's Industrial School, Letterfrack: Neglect

 Boys at Letterfrack "were unprotected in a hostile environment isolated from their families", they "left Letterfrack with little education and no adequate training".
 They needed extra support to bring them up to standard "but instead they got poor teachers and bad conditions".

+Letterfrack was physically isolated and most boys were at a great distance from their families- the surrounding area did not supply the number of children required, and many were from as far as Dublin and Leinster.
+The isolation was also a factor in institutionalisation and helped abusers evade scrutiny.The remote location of the school was a factor in its closure.